Team-UGD/back-to-the-dungeon-scripts/README.md

 #### Skill

-It's only used by enemies.
+We've implemented a lot of skills.
+Skill is only used by enemies.

 #### Item